 The Solano County Water Agency Retirement Health Plan (the Health Plan) provides healthcare benefits for retired employees in accordance with the Board approved resolution 2023-01 and 2023-02.
-The Health Plan is part of the California Employers' Retiree Benefit Trust (CERBT) plan, an agent multipleemployer plan administered by the California Public Employees' Retirement System (CalPERS), which acts as a common investment and administrative agent for participating entities within the State of California.
+The Health Plan is part of the California Employers' Retiree Benefit Trust (CERBT) plan, an agent multiple-employer plan administered by the California Public Employees' Retirement System (CalPERS), which acts as a common investment and administrative agent for participating entities within the State of California.
 The Agency provides certain medical insurance coverage to all employees who retire from the Agency and meet the age and service requirement for eligibility.
 The Agency's contribution for each annuitant hired before March 1, 2023 shall be the amount necessary to pay full cost of his/her enrollment, including the enrollment of family members, in health benefits plan up to a maximum of 80% of Kaiser Region 1 Family Basic (Party Rate 3) per month.
-The Agency's contributions for each annuitant hired before shall be the amount necessary to pay the full cost of his/her enrollment, including the enrollment of family members, in the health benefits plan up to a maximum of 80% of Kaiser Region 1 Family Basic (Party Rate 3) per month.
-The Agency's contributions for each annuitant hired before Section 22893(a)(1).
+The Agency's contributions for each annuitant hired March 1, 2023 and later shall be the amount necessary to pay the full cost of his/her enrollment, including the enrollment of family members, in the health benefits plan up to a maximum of the amounts prescribed by Government Code Section 22893(a)(1).
 There are no separate financial statements issued for the Health Plan.